milonite/seraph-id-did-driver/README.md

 # Overview

 This is a [Universal Resolver](https://github.com/swisscom-blockchain/universal-resolver) driver for Seraph ID - a self-sovereign identity solution on the NEO blockchain platform.
-This project provides an implementation for *did:sid* identifiers.
+This project provides an implementation for **did:neoid** identifiers.

 # Example DIDs

 ```
-did:sid:priv:b4eeeb80d20bfb38b23001d0659ce0c1d96be0aa
+did:neoid:priv:b4eeeb80d20bfb38b23001d0659ce0c1d96be0aa
 ```

 # Build and Run